opendilab/DI-engine-docs/source/03_system/middleware.rst

     with task.start(async_mode=True, ctx=OnlineRLContext()):
         ...

-In addition to training and acquisition, there are many ways to take advantage of asynchrony, such as moving the next batch of data to the GPU \
+In addition to training and collection, there are many ways to take advantage of asynchrony, such as moving the next batch of data to the GPU \
 earlier while training the model, and evaluating the performance of historical models while training the model. \
 In practice, you may want to try more to speed up the whole interaction process by asynchronous execution.